-I don't like when I find myself doing a task without knowing the purpose or losing valuable time.
+I don't like when I find myself doing something without thinking about the purpose.
 So I asked myself, "What did I want that first session to accomplish?".
-I wanted it to:

 - Build rapport